jacek-marchwicki/example-rx-and-kotlin-and-either/articles/timetravel.md

 ![Spinning top](timetravel/cover.jpg)
 Image from https://unsplash.com/photos/iiRQxPCDQ_Y webpage.

-When you develop a real-life app with integrations tests you probably faced problem that time is moving :)
+When you develop a real-life app with integrations tests you probably faced a problem that time is moving :)

-It doesn't metter if you develop an alarm clock or a feed app that is less related to time, I'm almost 100% sure that app is more or less time related.
+It doesn't matter if you develop an alarm clock or a feed app that is less related to time, I'm almost 100% sure that app is more or less time-related.

-If parts of the app are time based it might be tricky to maintain consistent tests results.
+If parts of the app are time-based it might be tricky to maintain consistent tests results.

-During Unit Tests it's a usually good pattern to use `TestScheduler` or even solution that I proposed in ["Using schedulers while testing your code" article](using-schedulers-while-testing-your-code.md), but in integrations tests you need something more real-life.
+During Unit Tests, it's a usually good pattern to use `TestScheduler` or even solution that I proposed in ["Using schedulers while testing your code" article](using-schedulers-while-testing-your-code.md), but in integrations tests, you need something more real-life.

 # TL;DR;